top of page

 1. Most current regulators, alternate air sources, SPGs and BCDs can be used with EANx blends of up to 40% oxygen without modification.
 This guideline is in place due to the increasing risk of oxidative reactions with higher percentages

-2. When using 40% oxygen or more, special cleaning or materials is recommended.
+2. When using 40% oxygen or more, special cleaning or materials are recommended.
 (40% rule)

 3. You need to oxygen clean equipment for enriched air use when: